coldenate/RemCordHelper/README.md

 # RemCordHelper

+### This application is now deprecated.
+RemCord is now able to utilize API routes to manage Discord Rich Presence.
+Please check on your [RemCord](https://github.com/coldenate/RemCord) configuration.

 A helper application for the [RemCord](https://github.com/coldenate/RemCord) Discord RPC connection to [Remnote](https://www.remnote.io/).

 For usage, please refer to the [RemCord Repository](https://github.com/coldenate/RemCord)